AngeloDotNet/EFCoreGeneric/README.md

 # EFCore Generic Library V3

-If you like this repository, please drop a :star: on <a href="https://bit.ly/3m1cgEe">Github</a>!
+If you like this repository, please drop a :star: on Github!

 ## Installation

-The library is available on <a href="https://bit.ly/3xKgkvc">NuGet</a> or run the following command in the .NET CLI:
+The library is available on  [NuGet](https://www.nuget.org/packages/EFCoreGeneric) or run the following command in the .NET CLI:

 ```bash
 dotnet add package EFCoreGeneric